 A decision reached, and/or sanction imposed, by a Student Conduct Administrator or a Student Conduct Board, may be appealed by the Responding Party, in writing, within forty-eight (48) hours (not including weekend and/or holidays) of the decision.

-The administrators authorized to hear appeals are: the director of Housing, Residence Life and Conduct, the Dean of Students and, the Vice President for Student Affairs.
-The Vice President for Student Affairs is the highest level of appeal in the College.
+The administrators authorized to hear appeals are: the Resident tutor, , the registry and, the Vice President for Student Union.
+The Vice President for Student Union is the highest level of appeal in the College.

 Appeals, regardless of the type of adjudication, shall be based only on: